rtrppl/orgrr/readme.md

 - **orgrr-add-to-project** and **orgrr-open-project** are for note management and quick access to a limited number of notes.

+Version 0.9
+- Optimizing/Rewrite of code for straight package management (in preparation of an potential MELPA release)

 ------------------------------

 ## Table of Contents